Retirement Planning Ivanhoe

 Although this pension income was taxable income (at least in part) it was a viable option for those scaling back for retirement.

-This has led to many people in their late 50s, commencing a pension, if for nothing else, to save tax.
-But how does a Transition To Retirement Pension save tax?
+This has led to many people in their late 50s, commencing a pension, to assist with cashflow needs, perhaps paying off a home loan or credit card debt.

 There are many different strategies available to assist every Australian approaching retirement, but the important things to remember are: